hobediente/Recipe_Recommender_System_Project/README.md

 # Data Collection

 **Step 1 : Selecting the data**
-The following steps were preformed using Google BigQuery
+The following steps were preformed using Python functionalities

-- Identify top distributers in Iowa Liquor Sales dataset
-- Audit top distributers by the variety of alcohol they sell
-- Select a top distributer that sells a wide variety of alcohol -- Luxico Inc-- and subset data for years 2017-2018

-- Select county-level demographic data for years 2017-2018

-- Select county-level education data for years 2017-2018

-### Conclusion: There are 99 counties in Iowa.
-Luxico Inc is the second largest distributer in Iowa, and sells 34 different categories of alcohol.
+- Load Kaggle Dataset
+- Explore the data and realize it's not the right data to use as the basis of the reccomender system
+- Go looking for better data and find Edamam Recipe API

+- Tokenize Kaggle recipe names for 1 and 2 grams
+- Use Kaggle recipe tokens as input for API Calls
+- Make single call
+- Automate remaining calls then store and download each call as a CSV file

+### Conclusion: Queried Edamam Recipe API 230 times and collected 22686 recipes.

 **Step 2 : Aggregating the data**
 The following steps were preformed using Python functionalities

 - Clean the data
-- Combine liquor invoice, demographic, and education CSV sheets on county name
+- Concat CSV sheets creating one DF

 **Step 3 : Feature Engineering**
 The following steps were preformed using Pandas